QUICK LINKS — OLLI home page | OLLI Fall Schedule by Day | OLLI digital catalog home | Questions? Email olli-online@udel.edu

 Taught by: Dot Owens-Davis

-Wilmington (Arsht Hall): February 6, 2025 to May 8, 2025
+Wilmington (Arsht Hall): September 4, 2025 to December 4, 2025

 Thursday at 9:00 AM

-Wilmington (Arsht Hall): February 6, 2025 to May 8, 2025
+Wilmington (Arsht Hall): September 4, 2025 to December 4, 2025

 Thursday at 12:45 PM

+Prerequisite: Pastel experience encouraged but not required.
 This workshop is an opportunity to further our experience and enjoyment of pastel painting with others who share this interest.
 No formal instruction is offered, so familiarity with pastels is encouraged (but not required).
 Both facilitators and participants identify topics for short instructional videos.
 Participants paint from personal or other reference photos, or imagination.
 A positive critique session each week offers support and advice, as well as sharing skills, techniques and ideas.

-Taught by: Ann Walker, Tricia Watson, Donni Louise
+Taught by: Tricia Watson, Ann Walker, Donni Louise

-Wilmington (Arsht Hall): February 6, 2025 to May 8, 2025
+Wilmington (Arsht Hall): September 4, 2025 to December 4, 2025

 Thursday at 9:00 AM

-Wilmington (Arsht Hall): February 6, 2025 to May 8, 2025
+Wilmington (Arsht Hall): September 4, 2025 to December 4, 2025

 Thursday at 10:45 AM